Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Recovery then takes weeks instead of hours.

-The hidden costs nobody tracks
+The hidden costs no one tracks

-What's often forgotten:
+What is often forgotten:

 The paradigm shift: From recovery to resilience

-The question must be asked differently.
+The question must be framed differently.

 • "What is our Recovery Time Objective?"